 Update: A Reader Asks "What About Institutionalized People?"

 I had this emailed question:

 What about the millions of people in medical facilities, hospitals, jails, and orphanages and institutions around the world, let alone the helpless who cannot possibly help themselves who reside in institutions where they are taken care of? — Geraldine

 What comes to mind as I read this question is the story of when Peter was "institutionalized" (Acts 12).
 He had been put in jail by Herod and was to be executed.
 The church was praying and God sent an angel to break him out.
 Dramatically, he then shows up at the doorstep of the group praying for him!

 Really, if you think about it, God must help everyone to obey this command on some level whether it is financially, medically, legally, emotionally or what have you.
 It's a big ask for all that he must help us with, which he can no matter the circumstance.
-As Gabriel told Zechariah who scoffed at his prophecy about him having a child at his advanced age, "For nothing will be impossible with God” (Luke 1:37).
+As Gabriel told Zechariah when he scoffed at his prophecy about him having a child at his advanced age, "For nothing will be impossible with God” (Luke 1:37).

 The mystery of why end time prophecies predict believers being hated, beheaded and killed by the Antichrist is only a problem for those believing the pretrib rapture doctrine.
 God's actual end time terrestrial escape plan revealed in Revelation won't be so automatic and easy leading to many Christians to reject it and miss out on God's protection.

 Knowing this, how do we make sure we avoid being one of those making the wrong choice and being beheaded by the Antichrist?
 By focusing on developing the faith and ability to sacrifice today, we will be ready when that day comes in the future.